Centering for Wisdom Assessment

-The assessment provides individualized feedback on how a person tends to respond cognitively and emotionally to internal and external stimuli.
+The CWA is a validated psychological assessment survey consisting of 27 questions that provide individualized feedback on how a person tends to respond cognitively (in thoughts) and emotionally (in feelings) to internal and external stimuli.
 As a tool for enhanced self-awareness it can help the participant to identify practices that facilitate movement toward his or her center of wisdom.
 The CWA has been used in university classrooms and workshops with professionals, and is currently undergoing an extensive process of professional review and statistical validation.
 (Some initial results of that study are available here.)

 Initial results were presented and published at the fifth annual conference of the Jubilee Centre for Character and Virtues, at Oxford University in January 2017.
 You can view the paper presented here.

 A more complete set of validation results is under review with a peer-reviewed academic journal and anticipated publication is forthcoming in 2018.